PetitKwoba/Resumetor/README.md

 # Resumetor
-A repository for Slackathon 2020
+A repository for Slackathon 2020 by Andela

 live url: https://resumetor.netlify.app/